-Fabric Softener – It sure smells nice, but the ‘good stuff' is pricey, and it's really not super good for your clothes.
+Fabric Softener – It sure smells nice, but the ‘good stuff’ is pricey, and it’s really not that good for your clothes.
 If you add a little vinegar to the rinse cycle, you can get the same softening results.

 Lawn Care – I do all of this myself, and enlist the help of my kids, or do it with them.
 Doing things like lawn work as a family is a great way to connect and be together.